danchoi/startbrick/README.md

 Startbrick works with Rails 3.

+To use Startbrick, put this line the Gemfile of your Rails app:

+    gem 'startbrick'

-To use Startbrick, just start your Rails app like this:
+and start your Rails app like this:

     rails s Startbrick